sam-kavanagh/around-react/README.md

-#Project 10 - Around React
+#Project 11 - Around React
-(Getting Started with Create React App)
+(Adding functionality to our project 10 - Create React App)

 Features of the Web App:

+-The web app allows user to add cards to the page, like and dislike cards and other user added cards.
+-Allows user to delete cards they have added, only those that they have uploaded.
+-Edit profile functionality, added their name and description.

 React Functional Components
 Make API calls to the server for pulling and pushing all data on the website